nRIM-OIST/Marker-based-Mouse-MoCap-eNeuro-2025/EXAMPLE DATA/README.md

 - HARMALINE data is provided for OF only.

 These files are intended as an example of the general format of data.
-Full datasets are available on FIGSHARE for validation and further analysis.
+Full datasets are available on FIGSHARE for validation and further analysis:
+- QTM files: DOI: 10.6084/m9.figshare.29096234
+- MATLAB files: DOI: 10.6084/m9.figshare.29096255

 If you use these data, please cite the original publication.